Omnibenchmark: transparent, reproducible, extensible and standardized orchestration of solo and collaborative benchmarks: Abstract

-\section{Acknowledgments}
+\bmhead{Acknowledgments}

-We thank the FOSS community for providing the building blocks of \texttt{Omnibenchmark} (\texttt{Easybuild}, \texttt{git}, \texttt{Snakemake}, etc).
+We thank Maruša Koderman for the excellent visual design of Figure 1.
+We thank the FOSS community for providing the building blocks of \texttt{Omnibenchmark} (\texttt{EasyBuild}, \texttt{Git}, \texttt{Snakemake}, \texttt{Conda}, \texttt{Apptainer}, etc).
 We thank the Renku team at the Swiss Data Science Center (SDSC) and Robinsonlab members for their constructive feedback.
+We also thank colleagues that participated in earlier variants of the project or in hackathons and in particular, the participants of a Benchmarking PhD course at the University of Copenhagen in November 2025 for their feedback.

-\section{Author contributions}
+\bmhead{Author contributions}